PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 `ppocr/utils/ppocr_keys_v1.txt` is a Chinese dictionary with 6623 characters.

-`ppocr/utils/ic15_dict.txt` is an English dictionary with 36 characters.
+`ppocr/utils/ic15_dict.txt` is an English dictionary with 63 characters

+`ppocr/utils/french_dict.txt` is a French dictionary with 118 characters

+`ppocr/utils/japan_dict.txt` is a French dictionary with 4399 characters

+`ppocr/utils/korean_dict.txt` is a French dictionary with 3636 characters

+`ppocr/utils/german_dict.txt` is a French dictionary with 131 characters

-You can use them if needed.
+You can use it on demand.

+The current multi-language model is still in the demo stage and will continue to optimize the model and add languages. **You are very welcome to provide us with dictionaries and fonts in other languages**, If you like, you can submit the dictionary file to [utils](../../ppocr/utils) and we will thank you in the Repo.

 To customize the dict file, please modify the `character_dict_path` field in `configs/rec/rec_icdar15_train.yml` and set `character_type` to `ch`.